Thorpe Park Theme Park - August 2006

 Well by now we were just starting to dry off so we went to top up on

-what's probably the wettest ride ever, Tidal Wave.
-After climbing to
+what's probably the wettest ride ever - Tidal Wave.
+After

 |

-here, with the Tidal Wave track in the background.
-To the left is
+created here, with the Tidal Wave track in the background.
+To the

-the large arch of the new for 2006 Stealth ride which unfortunately we
+left is the large arch of Thorpe Park's new-for-2006 Stealth ride which

 |